Skip to content

 Improvements or additions to the project's documentation are highly appreciated.

-To build the documentation locally, you need to first install the optional docs dependencies from requirements-docs.txt, e.g., with pip install -r requirements-docs.txt.
-You can then start a local documentation server with mkdocs serve, or build the documentation into its output folder in public/.
+To build the documentation locally, you need to first install the optional docs dependencies from pyproject.toml, e.g., with uv sync --group docs.
+You can then start a local preview documentation server with uv run mkdocs serve, or build the documentation into its output folder in public/ using uv run mkdocs build.

 In order to maintain documentation for multiple versions of this library, we use the mike tool, which automatically maintains individual documentation builds per version and publishes them to the gh-pages branch.